 Investigating SOcial Competence and Isolation in children with Autism taking part in LEGO®-based therapy clubs In School Environments (I-SOCIALISE)

-It is estimated that approximately 1.6% of people in the UK have autism spectrum disorder (ASD) which causes difficulties with social interaction, communication, behaviour, and interests.
-Such difficulties often cause problems in day to day life and often result in the child feeling socially isolated.
+It is estimated that approximately 1.6% of people in the UK have autism spectrum disorder (ASD) which is characterised by differences in social interaction, communication, behaviour, and interests.
+These differences mean that children of different neurotypes don’t always interact in the same way with each other which can lead to exclusion and children with ASD feeling socially isolated.

-The most common treatment for this is social skills training but while these children may learn to demonstrate appropriate social skills within the setting of the intervention, applying these new skills to their everyday life is often unsuccessful.
+‘Social skills training interventions’ are often used to support children by offering opportunities to learn about typical social skills.
+While children in these settings may learn to demonstrate the taught social skills within the setting of the intervention, though, using these skills in their everyday lives is often unsuccessful.

-LEGO®-based therapy is a new approach that is specifically designed to make social interactions interesting to the child with ASD so that they will not only learn the necessary skills but adopt them in their daily lives.
-The main aim of this research is to examine whether LEGO®-based therapy groups in schools has any impact on the social and emotional competence and perceived social isolation of children with ASD.
-The research also aims to look at any changes in the mental and more general health of the child resulting from LEGO®-based therapy.
+LEGO® based therapy, now known as Play Brick Therapy, is a new programme that is specifically designed to offer opportunities for children to interact with each other and learn through play together.
+The main aim of this research study is to examine whether LEGO® based therapy groups in schools have any impact on the social and emotional competence and perceived social isolation of children with ASD.
+The research also aims to look at any changes in the mental and more general health of the children resulting from LEGO® based therapy.

-We want to investigate how effective LEGO®-based therapy is for improving social and emotional competence in children with ASD.
-In order to do this we want to recruit 240 children with ASD aged between 7 and 15 years old, their parent and a teacher at their school.
-We will randomly allocate (this is similar to tossing a coin) the children to either attend a LEGO®-based therapy group or to access usual care which includes support from their GPs, mental health and education professionals.
+The study aimed to recruit 240 children and young people with ASD aged between 7 and 15 years old from mainstream schools in York, Leeds, Sheffield and their surrounding areas.
+Also recruited for each child or young person was a parent or guardian and a teacher at their school.
+Schools will be randomly allocated (this is similar to tossing a coin) to either attend a LEGO® based therapy groups or to access usual support which includes support from their GPs, mental health and education professionals.

-If you would like further information regarding the I-SOCIALISE trial, or are interested in your child taking part in the study, please contact the research team.
+Please note this study is no longer recruiting new participants.
+If you would like further information regarding the I-SOCIALISE trial, please contact the research team.